anuesch/Disc4All_QuPath_H-DAB_Script/README.md

 ```
 setColorDeconvolutionStains('{"Name" : "H-DAB estimated", "Stain 1" : "Hematoxylin", "Values 1" : "0.73481 0.63078 0.24935", "Stain 2" : "DAB", "Values 2" : "0.27519 0.51569 0.81138", "Background" : " 255 255 255"}');
 ```
+If you have performed manual tissue detection, the next few code lines can be ignored.
 For the automatic tissue detection we first reset the selection.
 ```
 resetSelection();